The Scarlet Pimpernel Looks at the World

-The Scarlet Pimpernel Looks at the World is a collection of essays by Baroness Emmuska Orczy, originally published in 1933.
-It is a depiction of the 1930s world from the point of view of Sir Percy (Scarlet Pimpernel).
+The Scarlet Pimpernel Looks at the World is a collection of essays by Baroness Emmuska Orczy, originally published in 1933 by Cassell & Co of London.
+Subtitled A Holiday Book for Young and Old but Not for the Highbrow, it presents a commentary on the society, culture and politics of the 1930s narrated in the voice of Orczy's fictional hero Sir Percy Blakeney, the Scarlet Pimpernel.